-When paper or cardboard has food on it (like paper napkins, paper plates, paper towels, and greasy pizza boxes), place it in the Compost Cart.
+Food soiled paper and cardboard (like paper napkins, paper plates, paper towels, and greasy pizza boxes), belong in the Compost Cart.
 Also newspaper or brown paper bags can be used to wrap your food waste before putting it in the Cart.

-However, clean paper and cardboard should be placed in the blue bins at your local Recycling Depot.
+However, clean paper and cardboard should be recycled in the blue bins at your local Recycling Depot.
 Although paper and cardboard will decompose, too much paper and cardboard will disrupt the composting process.

 Do cardboard milk cartons go in my green Compost Cart?

 No, they cannot go in the compost cart, but you can recycle them in with Plastic, Metal & Milk Containers.
 Other cardboard containers that have a plastic lining attached to the cardboard and hold liquids, such as coffee cups, belong in the garbage.

 Does pet waste belong in the Compost Cart?

 Pet waste of all types can go into the Compost Cart, including dog, cat, rabbit, and gerbil.
 Kitty litter can go into the Compost Cart as long as it is a natural clay-based kitty litter.
 Check the packaging.
 If it doesn't say it is natural clay-based, it may include plastics and would have to go into the garbage.
 All pet waste, for sanitary reasons, must be wrapped in newspaper or placed in a brown paper bag or approved compostable bag.

 I already backyard compost.
 Why do I need a Compost Cart?

 Please continue to backyard compost!
 You can still participate in the program.
 Meat, bones, fish, dairy, oil, bread, fish, weeds, pizza boxes, and diseased plants are just a few examples of items that can go in the Compost Cart, but not in your backyard compost.
 You may also discover that the Compost Cart is more convenient when the cool weather and snow arrives.